 Buddha awaits his transition from this life to death, viewed as a mere transition into a different state of being. if you're in a transition period, this is a good choice for inside your home or in a garden.

 Place in the sector that represents the area of your transition.
-For example, place in north sector of home or office if changing jobs.
-If a relationship has ended, place in southwest sector.
-If you're a new empty nester, place statue in west sector to ease this life-changing transition.
+For example, place in the north sector of home or office if changing jobs.
+If a relationship has ended, place in the southwest sector.
+If you're a new empty nester, place the statue in the west sector to ease this life-changing transition.

 Choosing Buddha Statues for the Home and Garden